compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 ### Some ideas to take this a step up

-If you want to go above and beyond and implement an improved algorithm, a first idea is to try a radial sweep with a priority queue, which will leaada to an `O(n lg n)' aapproach.
-There are recent results that show how to compute this in `O(n)` timee.
-If you are considering an improved algorithm, the papers listed below may be helpful.
-Just a warning that if you want to go down this path, make sure that you allocate  extra time as it is significantly harder.
-You will demo your code in class, get a round of applause, extra credit, and most of all you will feel damn good.
+If you want to go above and beyond and implement an improved algorithm, a first idea is to try a radial sweep with a priority queue, which will lead to an `O(n lg n)` approach.
+There are recent results that show how to compute this in `O(n)` time.
+If you are considering an improved algorithm the papers listed below may be helpful (if you want to go down this path you will demo your code in class, get a round of applause, extra credit, and feel really amazing).

-Several algorithm are known for computing the visible polygon faster than the naive O(n<sup>2</sup>) algorithm: the algorithm by  Joe and Simpson runs in O(n) time, and the one by Asano in O(n lg n) time.
-A recent algorithm by Mungiu et al seems to be teh fastest in practice.
+Several algorithm are known for computing the visible polygon faster than the naive `O(n<sup>2</sup>)` algorithm: the algorithm by  Joe and Simpson runs in `O(n)` time, and the one by Asano in `O(n lg n)` time.
+A recent algorithm by Mungiu et al seems to be the fastest in practice.

 <ul>
   <li><a